7 Best Deadlift Variations, Their Benefits & Alternarives

 7. Keep your spine in a neutral position and raise your hips and shoulders at the same time and range.

-If you are a beginner or If you want to lift more weight, so better use a belt because the belt can protect your back and waist from injuries.
+If you are a beginner or if you want to lift more weight, you should better use a belt because the belt can protect your back and waist from injuries.

 2. Romanian Deadlift

 The Romanian deadlifts enhance muscle strength, especially of the lower body, erector spine, and core.
-It also improves posture and grip strength as well as prevents injuries caused by lower back stress.
+It also improves posture and grip strength and prevents injuries caused by lower back stress.

 1. Hold a barbell along with your desired weight in front of your thighs with an overhand grip, hands slightly wider than shoulder-width apart, and palms facing the body.